Chapter 4 : Callum: Complicated

 "We're acquainted," I replied slowly.

-us the other night," Rose hissed fiercely, "And she's threatening to show everyone the evidence, even your girlfriend!"
+"Well, she saw us the other night," Rose hissed fiercely, "And she's threatening to show everyone the evidence, even your girlfriend!"

 "Peggy isn't my girlfriend," I insisted.
 When Caitlin had first suggested that I get closer to Peggy, I hadn't given it a second thought.
 Now that I'd actually met her I wish I had.
 She was whiny, and unbelievably annoying.